 In fact, indulge is too light a word.
-For consumers — whether its weight loss, well being, or washing — health and wellness products are an essential part of daily routines.
+For consumers — whether its weight loss via wegovy or other medications, well being, or washing — health and wellness products are an essential part of daily routines.

 Those simple human habits mean one thing … for owners and operators, the health and wellness industry will always be a staple of commerce.

 Beyond behavior, however, there’s even stronger indicators of opportunity in ecommerce.
 Despite a history of brick-and-mortar domination, the rise of digital channels has leveled the playing field for challenger brands.